Excel for the web

 Quickly navigate around your spreadsheet using the GoTo feature.
 Type in a cell reference and jump to that location in the spreadsheet.
 Learn more about keyboard shortcuts in Excel for the web.

 You can group or outline rows and columns in your Excel for the web spreadsheet.
+Keyboard shortcuts make it easy to quickly expand or collapse the groups you create.
 Learn more about grouping data in Excel for the web.

 Hide/unhide rows, columns, and sheets

 You can hide and unhide rows, columns, and sheets in a workbook in Excel for the web.

 Ideas in Excel helps you understand your data through high-level visual summaries, trends, and patterns.
 Simply select a cell in a data range, and then select the Ideas button on the Home tab.
 Ideas in Excel will analyze your data and return interesting visuals about it in a task pane.
 Learn more about Ideas in Excel.

 Create a chart to visually represent your data.
 Choose from a variety of chart types, such as column, line, pie, or bar charts.
 Learn more about available chart types.